Staycold/ReadmeGenerator/README.md

 <p> there's no deployed link but please enjoy the video I submitted, and if you can believe it, I did it in one take.
 Shocking, I know. </p>

 Thank you for checking out my work :)

+<h1> IMPORTANT NOTE!!!!!</h1>
+<h4> I somehow broke my original repository under this name, so I enlisted the help of one of my instructors to try to fix it.
+In the end he suggested I just make a new one and copy everything over, so that's what I did.</h4>